-Named after veteran journalist Jim Lobe, LobeLog is the US foreign affairs blog of the international news wire service, IPS News.
-Edited by Jasmin Ramsey, this ad-free, MENA-focused site provides daily US foreign policy coverage through exclusive reports, commentary, and expert analyses.
+Named after veteran journalist Jim Lobe, LobeLog is the US foreign policy blog of the international news wire service, IPS News.
+Edited by Jasmin Ramsey, this ad-free, MENA-focused site provides daily coverage through exclusive reports and expert analyses.

 About Jim Lobe